what is black water rafting all about

 Then it’s time for a practice run.
 If you’re doing the Black Labyrinth, this means perfecting jumping into the water in a tube.
 If you’re doing the Black Abyss, you’ll get to practice basic abseiling skills ahead of your 35-metre abseil into the caves.

-For both tours, it’s then time to get in your tubes and raft the underground river, below a sky of glow worms.
+For both tours, it’s time to get in your tubes and raft the underground river below a sky of glow worms.
 You’ll also get to raise your adrenaline levels and jump off a few waterfalls.
 For those on the Black Abyss, you’ll have extra time to explore the cave tube-free, including climbing up waterfalls and floating through the caves.
 Guides will be on hand with sweet treats throughout both tours to keep your energy levels up.

 Black Water Rafting